sygi/sygi.github.io/posts/2020-06-19-time-stories.markdown

 <figure>
 ![An example page to be cut into single cards.](../images/ts/page.png){width=90%}
-<figcaption>An example page to be cut into single cards.</figcaption>
 </figure>

 We went for the human-in-the-loop approach for detecting the size of margins, where the user was choosing an appropriate margin for the first page of the scenario and we assumed that the margins don't change within one file.